nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [kube-backup: Kubernetes resource state sync to git](https://github.com/pieterlange/kube-backup)
 * [kubedev 🌟](https://relferreira.github.io/kubedev/) is a Kubernetes Dashboard that helps developers in their everyday usage
 * [Kubectl SSH Proxy 🌟](https://github.com/little-angry-clouds/kubectl-ssh-proxy) Kubectl plugin to launch a ssh socks proxy and use it.
 This plugin aims to make your life easier when using kubectl a cluster that's behind a SSH bastion.
+* [K9s - Kubernetes CLI To Manage Your Clusters In Style!](https://github.com/derailed/k9s) K9s provides a terminal UI to interact with your Kubernetes clusters.
+The aim of this project is to make it easier to navigate, observe and manage your applications in the wild.
+K9s continually watches Kubernetes for changes and offers subsequent commands to interact with your observed resources.

 ## Kubernetes Troubleshooting
 * [Kubernetes troubleshooting diagram 🌟](https://github.com/redhatspain/awesome-kubernetes/blob/master/docs/images/kubernetes-troubleshooting.jpg)